Gospel: Mark 7:31-37

 What kinds of shortcomings do people have?
 How do those shortcomings challenge people to grow?

 We all have 'em.
 Shortcomings.
 They can be physical, emotional, moral, behavioral, or mental.
 Most of us have several shortcomings.
 Some of these shortcomings are real.
 Others are imagined (they're only "real" when we compare them to other people).
 No matter.
 We will obsess, deny, rationalize them.
-And we'll spent real money for relief from them.
+And we'll spend real money for relief from them.
 We'll do anything to alleviate them, to be free of them.

 Sometimes we call these shortcomings our "demons."
 In the time of Jesus, the ancients equated many of these shortcomings to demonic possession.
 Jesus freed a man from a real shortcoming, a demon, but did more than heal him.
 He allowed the man to hear and speak the truth.